leejoramo/UUCGV/UUCGV ByLaws.md

 ### Section C: Termination/Removal

-Removal for cause of a Team Leader requires a two-thirds (2/3) vote of the Board of Trustees.
+Removal for cause of a Team Leader requires a two-thirds (2/3) vote of the Board.

 ### Section D: Team Leader Duties